Sweat Pants Agency

 Non-Branded Search Strategy: 105% Revenue Growth for a Pet Brand

-In just 10 months of partnership, we helped Houndsy achieve 105% revenue growth through Google Ads – doubling their revenue while scaling spend 140%+ and keeping customer acquisition costs flat at $45.
+In 10 months, we helped Houndsy double their Google Ads revenue while scaling spend 140%+ and keeping customer acquisition costs flat at $45.
+Here's how strategic campaign restructuring and attribution alignment unlocked confident, efficient growth.

 Houndsy makes an elegant automatic dog feeder that perfectly portions kibble for pets.
 When they came to us in February 2025, their Google Ads account had significant structural issues that made confident scaling impossible.